zksync-association/zkminters/README.md

     I --> |mint| E
 ```

-## Why build a new mod?

-Every project has unique minting requirements—time-windows, on-chain proofs, fee splits, identity checks, supply curves.
-By building your own `ZkMinterV1` extension you get:
+## Building A New Minter Mod

+Every project has unique minting requirements that may not be supported by the current set of minter mods.
+A new minter mod should inherit from `[ZkMinterV1](https://github.com/zksync-association/zkminters/blob/3362afb2b5ae1c4bbfc59ad3976a6a5d5e0d4fd1/src/ZkMinterV1.sol)` .
+Some benefits of `ZkMinterV1` include:

 - A standardized, audit-friendly scaffold with roles, pause/close, and event emission.
 - Plug-and-play composability with existing mods.
 - Easy customization within a standard framework.

-# Roles & Controls
+### ZkMinterV1 functionality

-Every `ZkMinterV1` extension ships with a set of built-in roles and lifecycle actions you can rely on:
+Every `ZkMinterV1` extension ships with a set of built-in roles and lifecycle actions.

-### Roles
+#### Roles

 • **`DEFAULT_ADMIN_ROLE`**
 – The admin of the module.
 Can grant/revoke roles, update parameters, update the `mintable` address, and perform permanent shutdowns by calling `close()`.
-– Typical actors: DAO treasury or core team multisig.
+– Example values: DAO treasury or core team multisig.

 • **`MINTER_ROLE`**
 – Addresses granted this role are authorized to call `mint()` when the contract is neither paused nor closed.
-– Typical actors: trusted dApp component, auction contract, vesting scheduler.
+– Example values: trusted dApp component, auction contract, vesting scheduler.

 • **`PAUSER_ROLE`**
 – Addresses granted this role can call `pause()` / `unpause()`, halting minting in emergencies or during upgrades without losing state.
-– Typical actors: security engineer, devops on-call.
+– Example values: security council, the default admin.

-### Controls
+#### Controls

 • **`function pause()`**
 – Temporarily blocks further mint calls while preserving on-chain counters, caps, and configuration.
-– Use cases: emergency response to a bug, network congestion, or planned upgrades.

 • **`function unpause()`**
 – Re-enables minting after a pause, restoring all mint calls without altering state.
-– Use cases: resume operations once an emergency patch is deployed or planned maintenance completes.

 • **`function close()`**
 – Permanently sets `closed = true` and emits `Closed(address closer)`.
 All future mints will revert.